Corporate Social Responsibility

 with “pay-to-play” restrictions on political contributions.

-Northern Trust does not contribute directly to candidates for public office.
+Northern Trust does not contribute directly to political parties, committees, or candidates for public office.

 Northern Trust contributes corporate funds to industry trade organizations relating to its public policy objectives.
 Participation in these organizations is important to gain industry insight, foster relationships and professional opportunities within the industry, and facilitate and collaborate on public policy topics of mutual interest.
-The principal trade associations to which we belong are the American Bankers Association, Financial Services Roundtable, Investment Company Institute and SIFMA (Securities Industry and Financial Markets Association).
+The principal trade associations to which we belong are the American Bankers Association, Bank Policy Institute, Investment Company Institute and SIFMA (Securities Industry and Financial Markets Association).
 We also belong to the Illinois Bankers Association.

 As a signatory to and participant in the Carbon Disclosure Project, Northern Trust